2016 Lake Placid Skate Camp Review (the clock issue has been fixed)

 Lake Placid does not change the combinations, so if you want real security, bring a padlock.

-Bring all the figure skating gear you need, but you can find reasonably priced gear in town
+You can find reasonably priced skating gear in town

 Figure skating is only big in Lake Placid for a few months a year.
 There's a skating shop across the street from the rink (it's a nice shop if you're looking for adult skating clothes, I've had some good finds) but they had a wide stock in 2016 including soakers, guards, tights, and protective gear.
 Also Zuca inserts.
 Costs were very reasonable!
 They may still rent costumes for the Saturday performance.

 A Towel in the Skate Bag is a good idea